Be Your Own Boss

 There weren’t many examples of people owning their salon.

-Let’s assume you just graduated cosmetology school and your deciding on applying for a position at an already established salon, renting or purchasing a building, or opening your salon suite.
+Let’s assume you just graduated cosmetology school and your deciding on applying for a position at an already established salon, renting or purchasing a building, or opening a suite.

 Here are some pros and cons to consider.